bkudria/speakeasy/docs/instructions.md

 When asked to complete a task or refine the task list, follow these steps:

+1. Task Analysis:
-1. Wrap your detailed analysis in <task_analysis> tags:
+   Begin your analysis in <task_breakdown> tags.
+In this section:
+   a.
+Quote and analyze relevant parts of the user instructions.
-   1. Quote and analyze relevant parts of the task description.
+   b.
+Quote and analyze relevant parts of the task description or current task list.
-   2. List all relevant files needed for the task and explain why each is necessary.
+   c.
+List out all rules and guidelines, ensuring each is considered.
+   d.
+Identify and list ALL files that might be needed for the task or refinement, explaining the relevance of each.
+   e.
+Request to see these files before proceeding with any further analysis or action.
-   3. Break down the task into smaller, numbered steps.
+   f.
+Once files are provided, break down the task into smaller, numbered steps.
-   4. Explicitly consider each rule and guideline, noting compliance.
+   g.
+Explicitly consider each rule and guideline, noting compliance.
-   5. Analyze potential impacts on other parts of the project.
+   h.
+Analyze potential impacts on other parts of the project.
-   6. Identify any necessary updates to specification.md.
+   i.
+Identify any necessary updates to specification.md.
-   7. Plan your approach to the task or refinement.
+   j.
+Plan your approach to the task or refinement.
-   8. Double-check your compliance with all rules before proceeding.
+   k.
+Double-check your compliance with all rules before proceeding.

+2. Response:
-2. After your task analysis, provide your response in <response> tags:
+   After your task analysis, provide your response in <response> tags:
    - For task completion:
      - Provide detailed, clear, and unambiguous instructions for the editor engineer.
      - Update the task list, marking completed tasks or sub-tasks.